-Second, several clinical studies have reported the effects of the amylin analog pramlintide on weight control.
+Second, several clinical studies have reported the effects of the amylin analogue pramlintide on weight control.
 In diabetic patients (both type 1 and type 2) undergoing insulin therapy, pramlintide treatment resulted in a significant reduction in body weight [35-39].
-Similar results were seen in a randomized controlled trial conducted on obese subjects not on insulin therapy, where pramlintide treatment for 16 weeks without concomitant lifestyle intervention led to a significant weight reduction (3.7 $\pm$ 0.5%, P < 0.001; 3.6 $\pm$ 0.6 kg, P < 0.001) and a decrease in waist circumference [40].
-A long-acting amylin analog (AM833) has shown promise for obesity treatment, with a dose-dependent progressive decrease in body weight of 6%-10.8% over 26 weeks [41].
-Given the strong evidence that amylin plays a critical role in body weight regulation, it is plausible that the increased levels of amylin observed in the lean phenotype group contribute to the observed phenotype through mechanisms, such as reduced food intake, delayed gastric emptying, and enhanced satiety [28].
+Similar results were seen a randomized controlled trial conducted on obese subjects not on insulin therapy, where pramlintide treatment for 16 weeks without concomitant lifestyle intervention led to a significant weight reduction ($3.7 \pm 0.5\%$, P < 0.001; 3.6 ± 0.6 kg, P < 0.001) and a decrease in waist circumference [40].
+A long-acting amylin analogue (AM833) has shown promise for obesity treatment, with a dose-dependent progressive decrease in body weight of 6% to 10.8%, over 26 weeks [41].
+Given the strong evidence that amylin plays a critical role in body weight regulation, it is plausible that the increased levels of amylin observed in the lean phenotype group contributes to the observed phenotype through mechanism such as reduced food intake, delayed gastric emptying, and enhanced satiety [28].
 However, sustained long-term fat reduction with amylin is less compared to other therapies such as GLP-1 receptor agonists.
 Our results suggest that amylin's effect may depend on favorable levels of GIP, spexin, and leptin, indicating that the interaction among these hormones could be critical for achieving optimal body fat reduction.

 Third, it has been reported that GIP had a strong negative relationship with the threshold at which the amylin effect was seen.
 This aligns with data suggesting that GIP antagonism induces weight loss.
-Preclinical studies have shown that inhibiting GIP receptors improves insulin sensitivity and reduces obesity [42, 43].
-Wild-type mice fed a high-fat diet developed GIP hypersecretion, extreme fat deposition, and IR, while mice lacking GIP receptors were protected from these effects [42].
-Another study investigated the effect of chemical ablation of GIP receptors on aspects of obesity-related diabetes [43].
-Receptor ablation led to a significant reduction in glucose and insulin levels in response to feeding and improved insulin sensitivity.
-In addition, it helped correct obesity-related islet hypertrophy and β-cell hyperplasia.
-Interestingly, chronic administration of a GIP receptor agonist has shown similar effects to a GIP receptor antagonist due to receptor desensitization on adipocytes [44, 45].
-This desensitization likely occurs through receptor internalization and degradation pathways, reducing GIP signaling over time.
-Recent studies indicate that human GIP receptor desensitization involves internalization and downregulation, whereas rodent models may follow alternative pathways, including second messenger-dependent kinases [46].
-Current clinical data support this hypothesis, as Tirzepatide, a dual GLP-1 and GIP receptor agonist, has shown superior efficacy in both glycemic control and weight loss compared to other approved medications [9, 47].
-This effect is thought to result from the synergistic actions of GLP-1 and GIP, with chronic GIP agonist exposure promoting receptor downregulation, mimicking aspects of GIP antagonism while enhancing insulin sensitivity and fat metabolism [9, 46].
+Preclinical studies have shown that the inhibiting GIP receptors improves insulin sensitivity and reduces obesity [42,43].
+Wild-type mice fed a high-fat diet developed GIP hypersecretion, extreme fat deposition and insulin resistance, while mice lacking GIP receptors were protected from these effects [42].
+Another study investigated the effect of GIP receptors chemical ablation on aspects of obesity-related diabetes [43].
+Receptor ablation led to significant reduction in glucose and insulin levels in response to feeding and improved insulin sensitivity.
+In addition, it helped in correcting obesity-related islet hypertrophy and β -cell hyperplasia.
+Interestingly, chronic administration of GIP receptor agonist has shown similar effects to GIP receptor antagonist due to receptor desensitization on adipocytes [44,45].
+This desensitization likely occurs through the receptor internalization and degradation pathways, reducing GIP signaling over time.
+Recent studies indicate that human GIP receptor desensitization involves internalization and down regulation, whereas rodent models may follow alternative pathways including second messenger-dependent kinases [46].
+Current clinical data support this hypothesis as Tirzepatide, a dual GLP-1 and GIP receptor agonist, has shown superior efficacy in both glycemic control and weight loss compared to other approved medication [9,47].
+This effect is thought to result from the synergistic actions of GLP-1 and GIP, with chronic GIP agonist exposure promoting receptor downregulation, mimicking aspects of GIP antagonism while enhancing insulin sensitivity and fat metabolism [9,46].